Minnesota Rep. Jim Hagedorn dies at 59 after cancer battle

 Jennifer Carnahan said in a Facebook post Friday that Hagedorn “passed away peacefully” Thursday night.

-“Jim loved our country and loved representing the people of southern Minnesota,” wrote Carnahan.
+“Jim loved our country and loved representing the people of southern Minnesota,” Carnahan wrote.
 “Every moment of every day he lived his dream by serving others.
 There was no stronger conservative in our state than my husband; and it showed in how he voted, led and fought for our country.”

+Gov. Tim Walz ordered flags flown at half-staff through sunset Saturday in Hagedorn’s honor.

+Walz is expected next week to call a special election to fill out Hagedorn’s term.
+It must be held on Aug.
+9, which is also the date Minnesota will hold primary elections statewide.
+Secretary of State Steve Simon said the filing period must end by March 15, and it probably will be open for at least two weeks.
+A special primary will be held May 24.

+The special election will take place within the 1st District’s current boundaries.
+November’s general election will determine who holds the seat in the next Congress under the state’s new political maps, which were released Tuesday, so candidates for the special election are likely to run in the Aug.
+9 primary as well.

-Under state law, Gov. Tim Walz must call a special election to fill the vacancy.
-Hagedorn’s district leans Republican, and that didn’t change much when the state’s new congressional district maps were released Tuesday.
+Hagedorn’s district leans Republican, and that didn’t change much with the updated map.
 Hagedorn carried the district by less than half a percentage point over Democrat Dan Feehan in 2018 and by 3 points in a rematch in 2020.
 No Democrats have launched campaigns for the seat in the current cycle.
 President Donald Trump carried the district with nearly 54% of the vote in 2020.

 Hagedorn was diagnosed with stage IV kidney cancer in February 2019, shortly after he began his first term, and just a couple months after he married Carnahan, then state chairwoman for the Minnesota Republican Party.